jibon57/nativescript-mediafilepicker/README.md

 **Limitations**
 * Anything those exists in Native Library.
 You can check the native libaries.
-* In iOS after selecting file you may not be able to use it directly.
+* ~~In iOS after selecting file you may not be able to use it directly.
 In this case you will need to copy that file in your app directory.
 After using it you can delete it for reducing storage memory usage.
-Please check the demo for more details.
+Please check the demo for more details.~~ Only for iOS Audio picker.
-* At present selecting iCloud file isn't supported for iOS because of Native Library limitation.
+* ~~At present selecting iCloud file isn't supported for iOS because of Native Library limitation.~~

 **Note:** I am not an expert of neigher iOS nor Android.
 So, please contribute if you think something you can do better :)